 - Hours: Wednesday, Thursday, Saturday, and Sunday, 10:30 am – 5 pm; Friday, 10:30 am – 7 pm

 - Admission price: $22 for adults, free for kids under 12

 14. New York Transit Museum, a unique museum in NYC for families

-Another cool museum in NYC to visit with family is the New York Transit Museum.
-Housed in a decommissioned Brooklyn subway station, this museum will teach you all about the history of the bus, subway, and rail systems in the New York metropolitan area.
+One of the funniest things to do in Brooklyn with family is to visit the New York Transit Museum.
+Housed in a decommissioned subway station, this museum will teach you all about the history of the bus, subway, and rail systems in the New York metropolitan area.